HKN-UCSD/hkn-scanner/README.md

 #### Author: Lucas Tindall

 ### Run:
+Install node.js

+Download repo

+cd to repo

+`npm init`

-This will start the site and restart the service if it ever crashes.
+`node_modules/forever/bin/forever start app.js` (This will start the site and restart the service if it ever crashes.)
-`node_modules/forever/bin/forever start app.js`

 ### Notes:
 This is pretty much spaghetti code.
 There is probably a lot of sloppy/redundant